Orthogonal Mode Decomposition for Finite Discrete Signals: What is a Mode?

-Although the results obtained by previous mode decomposition methods are not unique, these methods still play an important role in processing non-stationary signals\cite{lerga2011efficient}.This is because the harmonic components contained in the mode are relatively simple, and the mode can be approximately regarded as a stationary signal to a certain extent.
-Hilbert Transform is used to obtain the phase function of the mode, which can remain monotonic throughout the entire time range.
-The monotonicity of the phase function of the modes makes the instantaneous frequency meaningful, which cannot be done for signals with complex frequency components.
-The so-called mode is formed by gathering the maximum number of harmonic components together under the premise of ensuring the monotonicity of its phase function.
+Although the results obtained by previous mode decomposition methods are not unique, these methods still play an important role in processing non-stationary signals\cite{lerga2011efficient}.
+Because the harmonic components in the mode are relatively simple, the mode can be regarded as a stationary signal to a certain extent.
+The Hilbert transform is used to obtain the phase function of the mode, which can remain monotonic throughout the entire time range.
+The monotonicity of the phase function of the modes makes the instantaneous frequency meaningful, which cannot be done for the signals with complex frequency components.
+The so-called mode is formed by gathering the maximum number of harmonic components under the premise of the monotonicity of its phase function.
 Therefore, calculating the phase function and instantaneous frequency is key to accurately extracting modes.